dev-sundram/Sales-Data-Analysis/README.md

 The main objectives of this project are to:

-   <ul> overall sales and profit performance. </ul>
+   - overall sales and profit performance.

-   <ul> Track total quantity sold and order volume.</ul>
+   - Track total quantity sold and order volume.

-Identify the top-performing products.
+   - Identify the top-performing products.

-Identify the bottom-performing products.
+   - Identify the bottom-performing products.

 Analyze sales trends over time.